tobymao/18xx/lib/engine/ability/README.md

 - `slot`: A specific token slot to designate
 - `city`: Which city to reserve, if multiple cities are on one hex

+## return_token

+Take a station token off the board and place back on the charter in the most expensive open location

+- `reimburse`: If true, the corporation is reimbursed the token cost of the location where the token is placed

 ## revenue_change

 The revenue for this company changes when the conditions set by `when`